neverfap-deluxe/nfd-api/content/content_podcast/EP_21_discovering_your_life_purpose.md

 # Script

+- Welcome to the NeverFap Deluxe podcast.
+  - My name is Julius Reade.
+  - So you might be wondering, what is this podcast about?
+Well, let me tell you, young stranger! it’s a podcast about overcoming porn addiction *
+  - I also run a website called NeverFap Deluxe which aims to help people suffering from Porn addiction.
+  - In addition, I also run a Discord channel where I run an accountability program to help porn addicts like yourself, get advice and information, as well as commit to daily awareness and meditation practices.
+  - I also run a subreddit.
+  - If you’d like to support the podcast, feel free to visit my Patreon (The easiest thing is if you just Google NeverFap Deluxe into Google)

 - In today's episode we're going to be discussing purpose, because it seems to be something people struggle with while battling addiction
   - What does it mean to have purpose? *
   - How does having purpose change you? *